Tuition Refund Insurance

 Many colleges have refund policies that parallel the R2T4 regulations, but not all colleges provide such generous refund policies since there are no statutory or regulatory requirements for refund policies.
 Some colleges limit the availability and amount of refunds after 30 days into the school year.
 Refund policies may differ depending on whether the student is receiving financial aid.
 If a college does not permit refunds and a student withdraws before the 60% threshold, it is possible that the student could end up owing money to the school.
 For-profit colleges are more likely than nonprofit and public colleges to have refund policies that differ from the R2T4 regulations, but it is best to check each college's refund policy.
-(R2T4 doesn't apply to private K-12 tuition and many private elementary and secondary schools do not allow refunds, so tuition refund insurance may be more desirable at higher cost private schools.)
 Aside from such differences between a college's refund policy and the R2T4 regulations, the other main risk is for the family's portion of college costs.
 This includes amounts paid out of pocket and amounts paid with non-need-based loans such as unsubsidized Stafford, PLUS and private student loans.

 Colleges that offer college-specific tuition refund insurance are less likely to have generous refund policies.
 It is unclear which is the cause and which is the effect.
 At these colleges the tuition refund insurance may be as much for the benefit of the college as for the benefit of the student.

 Also potentially relevant are the discharge provisions on education loans.
 Federal student loans provide for a discharge of the debt in the event of the death or total and permanent disability of the student or if the school closes before the student graduates.
 Most private student loans do not have such discharges.